codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

    set your base URL to ``$baseURL``.
 If you need more flexibility, the baseURL may be set within the **.env** file as ``app.baseURL = 'http://example.com/'``.
    (Always use a trailing slash on your base URL!)

+    .. note:: If you don't set the ``baseURL`` correctly, in development mode, the debug toolbar may not load properly and web pages may take considerably longer to display.

 #.
 If you intend to use a database, open the
    **app/Config/Database.php** file with a text editor and set your database settings.
 Alternately, these could be set in your **.env** file.